FortiGate

 Solution

 IPSec VPN is one of two options FortiGate offers for a tunnel-mode VPN.
-With tunnel-mode SSLVPN being phased out in v7.6, a transition to IPSec VPN may seem a bit daunting, especially as there are many different configuration options, and not all work with all FortiGate and/or FortiClient firmware versions.
+With tunnel-mode SSLVPN being phased out in v7.6, transitioning to IPSec VPN may seem daunting, especially since there are many different configuration options, and not all work with all FortiGate and/or FortiClient firmware versions.

-The table below provides a short overview of working configurations, as well as caveats.
+The table below provides a brief overview of working configurations, along with relevant caveats.

 IKE version &